 Debt Relief Orders

-Debt Relief Orders (DROs) were introduced on 6 April 2009 as a remedy for debtors whose debts total less than £15,000 and who have little or no disposable income and assets.
+Debt Relief Orders (DROs) were introduced on 6 April 2009 as a remedy for those whose debts total less than £15,000 and who have little or no disposable income and assets.

 DROs are intended to provide a cheaper and simpler method for people to seek relief from their debts.
 However, they are not an easy option.
 Debtors will still be subject to the same restrictions as bankrupts and will only be able to access a DRO once every six years.
 They will also affect the debtor’s credit rating.